Purposeful Productivity: The New Standard In Performance Management

 Authentic employee engagement isn't about perks, ping-pong tables, or even compensation.
 It's about meaning.
 Do I understand how my work connects to the company's mission?
 Does my leader care about my development?
 Am I growing?

 The performance management systems that work share three traits.
-First, clarity: every person knows what they own and how it’s measured.
+First, clarity: every person knows what they own and how it's measured.
 Second, cadence: feedback happens weekly, not annually.
-Third, growth: the conversation isn’t just about what you delivered — it’s about what you’re learning and where you’re going.
+Third, growth: the conversation isn't just about what you delivered, it's about what you're learning and where you're going.

 When you build these three things into your operating rhythm, performance management stops being an HR program and starts being a leadership practice.
 Managers become coaches.
 Reviews become conversations.
 And productivity becomes purposeful.